crisncris0000/Introduction/README.md

 - 👋 Hi, I’m @crisncris0000
 - 👀 I’m interested in many things like machine learning, game programming, etc..
-- 🌱 Right now im in college working towards a B.A, on the side im focusing on C#
+- 🌱 Right now im in college working towards a B.A, on the side im focusing on Java
 - 📫 How to reach me Christopherrivera384@gmail.com <---- best way

 <!---